East Dunbartonshire: Demographics

 East Dunbartonshire council area has low levels of deprivation, with relatively low unemployment and low levels of crime.
 The population is both declining and ageing.

 In a 2007 Reader's Digest poll, East Dunbartonshire was voted the best place in Britain to raise a family.
 The area has generally performed well in the Halifax Quality of Life survey; in 2010 it was ranked third in Scotland, and it was the only Scottish area in the British Top 20 in 2008.
 A Legatum Prosperity Index published by the Legatum Institute in October 2016 showed East Dunbartonshire as the most prosperous council area in Scotland and the ninth most prosperous in the United Kingdom.

+Languages

+The 2022 Scottish Census reported that out of 106,057 residents aged three and over, 25,685 (24.2%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 106,061 residents aged three and over, 1,274 (1.2%) considered themselves able to speak or read Gaelic.

 Communities

 The area is divided into thirteen community council areas, twelve of which have community councils as at 2023 (being those with asterisks in the list below):